sendgrid/sendgrid-java/USAGE.md

   ```
 ## Update Subscription Tracking Settings

-**This endpoint allows you to update your current settings for subscription tracking.**
+**This endpoint allows you to update your current settings for subscription tracks.**

 Subscription tracking adds links to the bottom of your emails that allows your recipients to subscribe to, or unsubscribe from, your emails.